wintrspark/LeaderboardForensics/README.md

 ## Credits

-- **Zpayer** – Author of the original scraping approach implemented in Node.js.
+- **[<ins>Zpayer</ins>](https://github.com/RandomUser15456)** – Author of the original scraping approach implemented in Node.js.
 This project adapts that foundation into Python to broaden accessibility, even if performance differs.
-- **EJota** – Primary and almost-direct channel to report flagged accounts, huge help during the entire project.
+- **[<ins>Ejota</ins>](https://kogama.com.br/profile/1176967/)** – Primary and almost-direct channel to report flagged accounts, huge help during the entire project.

+Both of those people I consider friends, and I appreciate the help and time they provided.

 ---